MBuda03/mbuda03.github.io/_posts/2016-06-06-Project-Euler-1.md

 ---
 layout: post
 title: Project Euler 1
-tags: [Project Euler, Scala]
+tags: [Project Euler, GoLang]
-categories: ['Project Euler', 'Scala']
+categories: ['Project Euler', 'GoLang']
 ---

 ### Question

 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 9.
 The sum of these multiples is 23.
 Find the sum of all the multiples of 3 or 5 below 1000.

 Question can be found [here](https://projecteuler.net/problem=1)